Hoffee-Toffee/Troll-Toll-Calculator/README.md

 | bridgeId | integer | Bridge ID associated with the toll data |
 | timestamp | date/time | Date and time of the toll collection |
 | revenue | decimal | Amount of revenue collected during the toll |

+Database on toll analytics are up to you!

 ## Authentication